-- To accommodate 10.2% of Kildare's allocated housing growth in Leixlip over the period 2017-2023 in accordance with the County Development Plan Core Strategy. - To protect the quality, ambience and vitality of the traditional heart of Leixlip Town Centre so that it offers a pleasant and attractive environment for shopping, business, tourism, recreation and living and to support the enhancement and expansion of established neighbourhood centres. - To promote, support, and enable sustainable economic development and employment generation in the town consistent with its role as a Primary Economic Growth Town whilst optimising on its strategic location in the Greater Dublin Area. - To deliver new residential development within Leixlip to support existing community infrastructure, recreation and amenity facilities and provide new facilities in tandem with opportunities for significant new housing. - To promote and facilitate a sustainable transport system for Leixlip that prioritises walking, cycling and public transport and provides an appropriate level of road infrastructure, road capacity and traffic management to support the future development of the town. - To phase significant future growth in line with the capacity and delivery of supporting physical infrastructure. - To protect, enhance, create and connect natural heritage, including areas of international biodiversity importance, high quality amenity areas and other green spaces throughout Leixlip for both biodiversity and recreational use.
+- To accommodate 10.2% of Kildare's allocated housing growth in Leixlip over the period 2017-2023 in accordance with the County Development Plan Core Strategy. - To protect the quality, ambience and vitality of the traditional heart of Leixlip Town Centre so that it offers a pleasant and attractive environment for shopping, business, tourism, recreation and living and to support the enhancement and expansion of established neighbourhood centres. - To promote, support, and enable sustainable economic development and employment generation in the town consistent with its role as a Primary Economic Growth Town whilst optimising on its strategic location in the Greater Dublin Area. - To deliver new residential development within Leixlip to support existing community infrastructure, recreation and amenity facilities and provide new facilities in tandem with opportunities for significant new housing. - To promote and facilitate a sustainable transport system for Leixlip that prioritises walking, cycling and public transport and provides an appropriate level of road infrastructure, road capacity and traffic management to support the future development of the town. - To phase significant future growth in line with the capacity and delivery of supporting physical infrastructure. - To protect, conserve and manage the unique built heritage of the town and to encourage sensitive sustainable development so as to ensure its survival and maintenance for future generations.

-- To ensure that best practice urban design principles are applied to all new development, based on the principle that well planned and integrated development enhances the sustainability, attractiveness and quality of an area. - To phase new development to ensure that it occurs in an orderly and efficient manner in accordance with proper planning and sustainable development.
+- To protect, enhance, create and connect natural heritage, including areas of international biodiversity importance, high quality amenity areas and other green spaces throughout Leixlip for both biodiversity and recreational use. - To ensure that best practice urban design principles are applied to all new development, based on the principle that well planned and integrated development enhances the sustainability, attractiveness and quality of an area. - To phase new development to ensure that it occurs in an orderly and efficient manner in accordance with proper planning and sustainable development.